Fighting for fairer access to land in NSW

 There are tens of thousands of us, spread across the state.
 We are generally outdoor types who also enjoy fishing, shooting and our 4WDs for the mobility they give us.

 A lot of us are baby-boomers keen to explore the state in retirement and to encourage a love of the outdoors in our children and grandchildren.

 Many of us invest a lot of time and money travelling throughout the state and Australia to pursue our chosen recreational activity.

 Photo: Fossicking camp on the Stuart Town Common

-mostly gold prospectors.
-We search for gold using metal detectors, sluices and
+We are mostly gold prospectors.
+We search for gold using metal detectors, sluices and by panning.

 Many of us also fossick for gemstones or hunt for coins and relics from bygone eras.